ave-llan/grammar-graph/README.md

 // a valid end to a construction. guide.choices()        => ['', 'the']

-// choosing the empty string means the construction is finished and there are no more choices guide.choose('') guide.choices()        => []
+// choosing the empty string means the construction is finished guide.choose('') guide.choices()        => []